2022 World Series: Philadelphia Phillies

 In the National League Wild Card Series, they swept the National League Central division winner St. Louis Cardinals, who were ranked third in the National League.
 In the National League Division Series, they defeated the defending World Series champion and National League East division winner Atlanta Braves in four games, the NL's second seed.
 In the National League Championship Series (NLCS), they defeated the fifth-seeded San Diego Padres in five games to clinch a World Series berth for the first time since 2009, which the Phillies lost in six games to the New York Yankees.
 Bryce Harper won the most valuable player award for the NLCS after batting 8-for-20 (.400) with two home runs and three doubles.
 The Phillies were the first team to finish third in their division and advance to a World Series since the 1981 New York Yankees.

 Dave Dombrowski, the Phillies' president of baseball operations, made his fifth World Series appearance.
-Dombrowski is the first lead executive to make World Series appearances with four different teams, having done so with the Florida Marlins in 1997, Detroit Tigers in 2006 and 2012, and the Boston Red Sox in 2018.
+Dombrowski was the first lead executive to make World Series appearances with four different teams, having done so with the Florida Marlins in 1997, Detroit Tigers in 2006 and 2012, and the Boston Red Sox in 2018.

 Houston Astros

 This is the fifth World Series appearance for the Astros, and the fourth as the American League team.
 The Astros qualified for the 2022 postseason as the American League (AL) West division winner.
 It was their fifth AL West championship in six years and their second straight championship.
 The Astros entered the postseason as the top seed in the American League.
 In the Division Series, they swept the fifth-seeded Seattle Mariners.
 In the American League Championship Series, they swept the second-seeded New York Yankees to make it to the World Series for the fourth time in the previous six seasons (2017, 2019, 2021) and the second consecutive season.
-They were the first team to return to the World Series in back-to-back years since the Kansas City Royals did in 2014 and 2015.
+They were the first American League team to return to the World Series in back-to-back years since the Kansas City Royals did in 2014 and 2015.

 Houston's pitching staff led the American League in 2022 with the fewest runs allowed, lowest opponent's batting average and walks plus hits per inning pitched, the most strikeouts, and posted an MLB-best 2.78 bullpen earned run average (ERA).
 Justin Verlander, who had missed Houston's postseason runs in 2020 and 2021, made his return from Tommy John surgery and led the AL in wins, ERA, and walks plus hits per inning pitched ratio.
 Rookie shortstop Jeremy Peña won the League Championship Series Most Valuable Player Award after batting 6-for-18 (.333) with two home runs and two doubles in the ALCS.

 Dusty Baker, in his 25th season as a major league manager, was seeking his first World Series win as a manager (he won the 1981 World Series as a player with the Dodgers).
 At 73 years of age, Baker was the oldest manager in World Series history.